Riechedly Bazoer: Netherlands

 Bazoer received his first call up to the senior Netherlands team in October 2015 to replace the injured Davy Klaassen, and again on 6 November 2015 for friendlies against Wales and Germany.
 He made his senior debut as a late substitute against Wales on 13 November 2015.
 He was called up to the preliminary squad for the Curaçao national team for the 2021 CONCACAF Gold Cup.

 On 29 August 2025, Bazoer's request to change sports citizenship from Dutch to Curaçaoan was approved by FIFA.

 Curaçao

 Bazoer made his senior Curaçao debut on 5 September 2025 in a 2026 World Cup qualifier match against Trinidad and Tobago ending a 0–0 draw.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.